 The University of Texas Health Science Center at Houston

 Institute of Molecular Medicine

-Our research aims to evaluate the effects of biomechanical force on a number of biological processes, including hematopoiesis, innate immune response, inflammation, cellular adhesion, and metastasis.
+Our research aims to evaluate the effects of force on a number of biological processes, including hematopoiesis, inflammation, and metastasis.
 Experiments are designed to advance the field toward establishing high quality sources of stem cells that can be used for treatment of neurological injuries, hematologic cancers, anemias, and bone marrow failure syndromes.

 A number of genetic and biochemical pathways are currently under investigation as key players that mediate the signaling cascades downstream of mechanical force, and we employ various approaches to evaluate their role(s) in determining stem cell potential, including microfluidics, nanolithography, pharmacology, mouse genetics, and surgery.
 Tutorial-based projects rely upon in vitromethodologies for the exposure of stem cells to mechanical forces.
 These approaches are paired with in vivofunctional analyses in animal models and often require a combination of classical cell and molecular biology techniques, fluorescence activated cell sorting, chemical and mechanical engineering, small molecule screens, and large-scale gene expression analysis.

 Ph.D. - The Ohio State University - 2007